 The purpose of all these lessons is to give you the training and the tools to help you find problems in your auditoriums before the audience finds irritation.

-And that is our job in these Lessons and Checklists and other tools – to give you tools and information so you can do these things easily and well.
+And that is our job with these Lessons and Checklists and other tools – to give you tools and information so that you can do these things easily and well.

 Let us know what we can do for you, so when that magic day arrives when a director or cinematographer or sound editor comes up to you and says, “Thanks, that was just right”, you know that you did something to make it that way.
 Now, when someone asks what your job is, what do you say?

 I help create a better experience for audience members.
 I am the last person in the chain that delivers the Director’s Intent.